PennyLaneAI/pennylane/doc/introduction/interfaces/numpy.rst

 For example, you may want to pass arguments to a QNode but *not* have PennyLane consider them when computing gradients.

-Currently, all positional arguments provided to the QNode are assumed to be differentiable by default, but this behavior is undergoing deprecation.
-In a future release, only arguments explicitly marked as trainable will be treated as trainable.
+All positional arguments provided to the QNode are assumed to be differentiable by default, but this behaviour is deprecated.
+In a future release, only arguments explicitly marked as trainable or marked using the `argnum` keyword argument will be treated as trainable.
 Not explicitly marking arguments currently raises a deprecation warning.

-For now, arguments are internally turned into arrays of the PennyLane NumPy module, which have a special flag ``requires_grad`` specifying whether they are trainable or not:
+For now, arguments are internally turned into arrays from the PennyLane NumPy module, which have a special flag ``requires_grad`` specifying whether they are trainable or not:

 >>> from pennylane import numpy as np